fleuriafluoride/eesite/README.md

 [ee]: https://www.roblox.com/games/5870888436

-This repository is maintained by Fleuria (@fleuriafluoride).
+This repository is maintained by Fleuria (`fleuriafluoride`).
 Although not run by the developer of Elite Engineering, this project is built with his guidance and is intended to be partially incorporated into the game.